 Drinking plain water could be boring, you can spice up things by infusing your water with a variety of fruits and herbs to enhance its nutritional value and taste.
 This is free from unnecessary calories and helps rid the body of toxins.
-Slices of cucumber, apple, watermelon, wedges of lemon and a few springs of mint can do the magic.
+Slices of cucumber, apple, watermelon, wedges of lemon, and a few sprigs of mint can do the magic.

 11. Chia Fresca

 This is a very healthy alternative to caffeine or any other energy drink.
-Chia Fresca contains omega-3 fatty acids, fibre and essential proteins for every mom-to-be.
+Chia Fresca contains omega-3 fatty acids, fiber, and essential proteins for every mom-to-be.

 The institute of medicine recommends about 10 cups (2.4 liters) of fluids a day during pregnancy.

 Consuming all these healthy drinks while pregnant has great nutritional and medicinal value to your diet.
-During pregnancy, it is best to avoid alcohol, high caffeine drinks, all forms of Soda and high energy drinks.
-They affect not just the mother but the baby directly or indirectly.
+During pregnancy, it is best to avoid alcohol, high caffeine drinks, all forms of soda, and high energy drinks.
+They affect not just the mother, but also the baby directly or indirectly.

-Baby’s growth is affected during pregnancy by caffeine consumption and it is advised to limit consumption of all kinds of caffeine drinks as possible such as tea, coffee, chocolate and many cola-type drinks.
+A Baby’s growth is affected during pregnancy by caffeine consumption and it is advised to limit consumption of all kinds of caffeine drinks such as tea, coffee, chocolate, and many cola-type drinks as much as possible.

 Also, consumption of fruit juices should be regulated as it contains calories increasing the risk of developing gestational diabetes.
-Most preferably the infused water is taken to regulate calories intake.
+Preferably, fruit-infused water is taken to regulate calorie intake.

-Unpasteurized milk and fruit juice should be avoided as this may contain bacteria that causes listeriosis or toxoplasmosis both of which can cause neurological damage to your developing baby.
+Unpasteurized milk and fruit juice should be avoided as these may contain bacteria that cause Listeriosis or Toxoplasmosis, both of which can cause neurological damage to your developing baby.

-Drinking healthy liquids during pregnancy will not only keep you hydrated but also helps you stack up on those much-needed minerals and vitamins.
+These healthy drinks for pregnant women will not only keep you hydrated but also help you stack up on those much-needed minerals and vitamins.

-Healthy drinks should be part of a healthy pregnancy diet for the maximum benefits!
+Healthy drinks should be part of a healthy pregnancy diet for maximum benefits!